fomightez/retreat16/test_image_links.md

 ![building](images/binder%20being%20built.png)

 - Let it process.
-Only when all three dots on the left side turn green is it build.
+Only when all three dots on the left side turn green is it built, like below.

-Below is how the green lights on the side will look when it is done building the Binder from your repository.

 ![when done building](images/binder%20built.png)